 Other activities you may enjoy include:

-Heartland Farm is a registered agri-tourism operator located near the Wetlands Scenic Byway.
+Heartland Farm is a registered agri-tourism operator located near the Wetlands and Wildlife National Scenic Byway.

 As an important outreach to our local community and beyond, we host guests–young and old– for retreats and tours, offer programs in sustainable living as well as having an emphasis on the arts.
 We hold a 5-day “Peace Camp” for kids with an emphasis on connecting to Earth and food.